noepozzan/small-peptide-pipeline/README.md

 ## 5. Before running the tests

 It is important to know that this workflow relies on many external tools.
+(That is why this pipeline relies on software packaged into containers.)
 One of those is [MSFragger][msfragger].
 Since MSFragger is only free for non-commercial use, you should run:

 ```bash